softworkz/emby-wiki/Library-Structure.md

 ####Special Features

-Special features for movies can be stored in a specials folder under movie folders.
+Special features for movies can be stored in a specials folder under movie folders. **Nested folders are not supported**.

 <pre>/Movies
    /Home Alone (1990)